HermesBoots/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## A GIF Is Worth Ten Thousand Words
 Listing all regular files ending with ".gif" that descend from the current directory and sorting them by byte value but case-insensitively.
 In addition to `find` and `sort`, an environment variable must be set.

+## Acrostic
+Display only the first letter of each input line and squeeze them together, removing the space between them using `cut` and `tr`.